xinyuwei-david/david-share/README.md

 # david-share
-This repository contains the essence of the "Da Wei Shares" WeChat public account, as well as Da Wei's study notes from his daily work.
+This repository contains the essence of the "david-share" WeChat public account, as well as study notes from daily work.
+My current research focus is on GenAI, and all related content can be found in the LLMs directory.

 ## Book Publishing History:
 ### The 5th book is scheduled to be published in August 2024.
 Please look forward to it！